ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 largely comes from Greg Miller.

-A **PWM Input Signal** could be used in conjunction with a solar installation (just one example) to indicate the amount of power that can be delivered to the Bear.
+A **PWM Input Signal** could be used in conjunction with a solar installation (just one application) to indicate the amount of power that can be delivered to the Bear.
 A duty cycle of (for example) 60% would mean that the Bear could turn on it's compressor and start Making Ice.